+Cookies are used on the City Lit website.
 A cookie is a small text file that’s stored on your computer or mobile device when you visit a website.
-They do lots of different jobs, like letting you navigate between pages efficiently, remembering your preferences, and generally improve the user experience.
-They can also help to ensure that adverts you see online are more relevant to you and your interests.
+They do lots of different jobs to make websites work, or work more efficiently, like letting you navigate between pages, remembering your preferences, and generally improving your user experience.

 There are different types of cookies:

 These are set by the website you’re visiting.
 And only that website can read them.
 In addition, a website might use a separate company to analyse how people are using their site.
 And this separate company will set their own cookie to do this.

 These are set by someone other than the owner of the website you’re visiting.
 Some City Lit web pages may also contain content from other sites like YouTube, which may set their own cookies.
 Also, if you share a link to a City Lit page, the service you share it on (e.g. Facebook) may set a cookie on your browser.
 City Lit has no control over third party cookies.